GREAT SOUTHERN & WESTERN RAILWAY

 At this time it became known officially as the Presidential, or State, Saloon.
 In this guise it was used during the 1960s and early 1970s to carry such figures as the Emperor Haile Selassie of Ethiopia and Dr Kenneth Kaunda of Zambia as well as Irish Presidents and visiting dignitaries.

-The CIÉ coaching stock register dated 1st February 1961 records 351 as a "Bogie First" carriage, two gangways seating 26 first class passengers.
+The CIÉ coaching stock register dated 1st February 1961 records 351 as a "Bogie First" carriage having two gangways and seating 26 first class passengers.

 The coach was stored in the carriage shed in Cork for many years, moving later to Inchicore when the space was needed in Cork.
 It was stored in the open for several years until a decision was made to move it indoors for drying out.
 Unfortunately, a major fire in the Carriage Shed in September 1991 nearly destroyed the vehicle.
 Quick work by the Inchicore fire crew, who dragged 351 outside just in time, saved the coach from total destruction.